cdomet-d/irc/bot/libs/curl/docs/libcurl/curl_multi_cleanup.md

 3 - curl_multi_cleanup(3) should be called when all easy handles are removed

-When this function is called, remaining entries in the connection pool held by the multi handle are shut down, which might trigger calls to the CURLMOPT_SOCKETFUNCTION(3) callback.

 Passing in a NULL pointer in *multi_handle* makes this function return CURLM_BAD_HANDLE immediately with no other action.

-Any use of the **multi_handle** after this function has been called and have returned, is illegal.
-# %PROTOCOLS%

 # EXAMPLE